EdouardRouch/tidewatcher/README.md

 - Configurable via environment variables or `.env` file.
 - Logs events to stdout and/or a log file.
 - Dockerized for easy deployment.
+- Support for docker secrets for sensitive data.
 - Uses polling observer for better compatibility with network filesystems.